The characteristics of the icelandic horse

 Dögg from Langhúsum, one of the brood mares at Langhus, red dun, looking at the highlands.
 Maybe she’s wondering if she’ll be in a herd there this summer.

-The tolt is a smooth four beat gait (similar to the running walk or rack) The rider sits virtually bounce free at speeds up to 20 mph.
+The tolt is a smooth four beat gait (similar to the running walk or rack) The rider sits virtually bounce free at both slow speed and high speed (20 mph/30 km/h).
 You can carry a glass full of beer or your favorite drink while riding the tolt, without fear of spilling it.
 The tolt is a natural gait, and you often see foals and grown horses tolting in the pasture.

 Many Icelandic horses can also show the flying pace, which is also a natural gait.
-The pace is a lateral racing gait and horses reach speeds of up to 30 mph.
+The pace is a lateral racing gait and horses reach speeds of up to 30 mph/50 km/h.